sparkflows/sparkflows-docs/docs/databricks/user-guide/browsing-tables.rst

 Go to DATA BROWSERS/Databricks DB
 ----------------------

-It will display the various Databricks Connections in your Applications.
+It will display the Databricks DB page.

 .. figure:: ../../_assets/configuration/databricks_db.PNG